 Volunteering in Swaziland with Go Volunteer Africa is one of the most rewarding experiences you will ever have.
 If you choose to do volunteer work at our schools, youth center or just to be part of our outreaches, you need to be adaptable, flexible and prepared to face and hear heartbreaking stories of the people’s backgrounds.

-If you are interested in participating volunteering in Swaziland with our program, write to us and we will work with you to identify your best placement options around eSwatini Kingdom.
-And whether you work in a clinic, school, or children’s centre, participate in building or agricultural projects, or simply assist in the day-to-day tasks.
+If you are interested in participating volunteering in Swaziland program, write to us and we will work with you to identify your best placement options across eSwatini Kingdom.
+And whether you work in a clinic, school, or children’s center, participate in building or agricultural projects, or simply assist in the day-to-day tasks.
 Go Volunteer Africa works closely with each volunteer to ensure comprehensive preparation, including both an understanding of the people with whom you will be working, and all considerations necessary for travel overseas.

-Go Volunteer Africa enables people from around the world to share their skills and expertise with needy communities of Swaziland.
-We facilitate volunteer placements in Swaziland for individual solo travelers and groups, for a minimum of two weeks and we can secure the placement within 24hrs of receiving your inquiry.
+***Go Volunteer Africa enables people from around the world to share their skills and expertise with needy communities of Swaziland through volunteering.
+We facilitate volunteer in Swaziland placements for individual solo travelers and groups, for a minimum of two weeks and we can secure the placement within 24hrs of receiving your inquiry.***

 VOLUNTEER PROJECTS IN ESWATINI

 Eswatini, officially the Kingdom of Eswatini and also known as Swaziland (SWAH-zee-land; officially renamed in 2018), is a landlocked country in Southern Africa.
 It is bordered by Mozambique to its northeast and South Africa to its north, west, and south.
 At no more than 200 kilometres (120 mi) north to south and 130 kilometres (81 mi) east to west, Eswatini is one of the smallest countries in Africa; despite this, its climate and topography are diverse, ranging from a cool and mountainous highveld to a hot and dry lowveld.